uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 #### get_marcxml()
 ##### Parameters
-1. input_ids - a list of user inputs as gathered from the Resource Identifiers input box
+1. input_ids - (list) a list of user inputs as gathered from the Resource Identifiers input box
-2. defaults - a dictionary containing the data from defaults.json file, all data the user has specified as default
+2. defaults - (dict) a dictionary containing the data from defaults.json file, all data the user has specified as default
-3. repositories - a dictionary of repositories as listed in the ArchivesSpace instance
+3. repositories - (dict) a dictionary of repositories as listed in the ArchivesSpace instance
-4. client - a client object from ASnake.client to allow to connect to the ASpace API
+4. client - (ASnake.client object) a client object from ASnake.client to allow to connect to the ASpace API
-5. values_simple - a list of values as entered with the `run_gui()` function
+5. values_simple - (list) a list of values as entered with the `run_gui()` function

 This function iterates through the user input in the Resource Identifier text box on the left side of the screen and sends them to as_export.py to `fetch_results()` and `export_marcxml()`.